Temporary Car Insurance in Texas

 Your best bet is buying a standard six-month policy and canceling early.
 Most major insurers don't charge cancellation fees and will refund your unused premium.
 Some companies like Root and Metromile offer month-to-month billing, which gives you more flexibility than traditional six-month terms.

-If you don't own a car but drive occasionally, non-owner insurance might be your solution.
-It provides liability coverage when you borrow cars or rent vehicles, typically costing 40% to 60% less than standard policies.
+Don't own a car but need to drive sometimes?
+Non-owner insurance covers liability when you borrow vehicles or rent cars.
+You'll pay 40% to 60% less than standard policies.

 How to Get Temporary Car Insurance in Texas